16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 Who it is not for: Painting companies that already use Agiled, Jobber, or Housecall Pro with built-in time tracking.
 Adding ClockShark alongside a platform that already tracks time creates duplicate data entry.
 ClockShark is most valuable for painting companies using PaintScout (which has no time tracking) or spreadsheets for scheduling, where a dedicated time tracking tool fills a genuine gap.

-Our 10-Factor Cost Analysis: What Painting Contractors Actually Spend on Software
+Our 3-Stack Cost Analysis: What Painting Contractors Actually Spend on Software

-We cross-referenced the pricing of all 16 tools to calculate the real cost of three common painting business software setups: the enterprise stack, the mid-market specialist stack, and the all-in-one approach.
+We cross-referenced verified April 2026 pricing across all 16 tools to calculate the real cost of three common painting software setups.
+Numbers below use annual billing where offered.

 Scenario A: The Enterprise Stack (ServiceTitan + PaintScout + CompanyCam)